kunlunW/3DModel/README.md

 ## Other Notes to the Graders

 I didn't fill out everything because I'm still working on it.
+I built the road system, some cars, some trees, some houses, and a reflective ball.
+I will add more things to it as I continue working on this.

 ## Attributions (including self-attributions)

 ## Consent